University of Minnesota Administrative Policy

 • Keep a current record of property located off-campus in the form of descriptions, capital equipment asset tag numbers, time period, location of off-campus property, and person(s) in charge of the property.

-• Report capital equipment assets donated to the University to Accounting Services for capitalization, as well as the University of Minnesota of Foundation consistent with the Administrative Policy: Accepting and Managing Gifts.
+• Report capital equipment assets donated to the University to Accounting Services for capitalization, as well as the University of Minnesota of Foundation consistent with Administrative Policy: Accepting and Managing Gifts.

 • Plan, budget and approve capital equipment purchases as well as the custody, safeguarding, and maintenance of capital equipment assets.